nickg/nvc/README.md

 NVC is a [VHDL](https://en.wikipedia.org/wiki/VHDL) compiler and simulator.

-NVC is currently under active development but VHDL-2002 support is largely complete and it has been successfully used to simulate several real-world designs.
+NVC supports almost all of VHDL-2002 and it has been successfully used to simulate several real-world designs.
+Experimental support for VHDL-2008 is under development.

 NVC has a particular emphasis on simulation performance and uses [LLVM](https://llvm.org/) to compile VHDL to native machine code.